omertr616/Coding-and-Algorithms-for-Memories-Project/README.md

 ### Algorithms Presented in This Project:
  1. Dynamic Programming
  2. Dynamic Programming with 0-1 BFS for 2 Sequences
- 3. Dynamic Programming with 0-1 BFS for Three or More Sequences
- 4. Dynamic programming with 0-1 BFS for Multiple Sequences
+ 3. Dynamic programming with 0-1 BFS for Multiple Sequences

 ## Getting Started